HeinoPortfolio/Java/Java Basics/README.md

 5. **Game of Craps** - A simple game of Craps.
 The user starts out $100 and they can play until they quit or run out of money. ***Note:  A few additions could be added to the program.
 Some other error checking could be applied but overall logic is complete.***

 6. **Tic Tac Toe** - This is a simple Tic Tac Toe game.
 It requires two players to play.
-This game does not have a computer enable version.
+This game does not have a computer enabled version.

 7. **Reverse String** - A simple way to reverse a string using some of the methods of the String class.
 It does not use StringBuilder but it accomplishes the same effect.